Satisfactory Progress and Departmental Guidelines

 F immediate termination warranted

-First Year Standards: Every PhD student is required to maintain at least a B+ (3.33) grade average in their first-year coursework.
-A student who meets the 3.33 requirement at the end of the first year is permitted to continue in the PhD program.
+Following the Graduate Bulletin (PDF Version Here), every PhD student is required to maintain at least a B (3.00) grade average.
 The nature of the course work is outlined in Course of Study.
 Any student who for medical or otherwise legitimate reasons cannot complete part or all of the first year course work should consult the policy on Incompletes, Leaves of Absence, Termination, and Appeals.

-The Comprehensive Exams are administered in August before a student’s second year.
+The Comprehensive Exams are administered in June before a student’s second year.
+If necessary, the second exams have to be taken in August.
 The exam consists of three components: microeconomics, macroeconomics and econometrics.
 These components are cumulative and typically cover the material in Microeconomics I and II, Macroeconomics I and II, and Econometrics I and II.
 Students who have maintained Satisfactory Progress in their coursework are eligible to take the exam.

 The Comprehensive Exams in Microeconomics, Macroeconomics and Econometrics are set and graded by committees consisting typically of three faculty members.
 The grade choices are Pass and Fail.